Appointments Process

 Demographics

 • The Judiciary of the Ontario Court of Justice should be representative of the population it serves.
-The Committee is sensitive to the issue of under-representation in the judicial complement of women, Francophone, Indigenous, racial and ethnic minorities, 2SLGBTQI+ and persons with disabilities.
+The Committee is sensitive to the issue of under-representation in the judicial complement and considers the voluntary self-identification of demographic information by candidates.
+The Committee is required to include this information in its Annual Report.

 Judicial Appointment Process and Policies